Improving Livelihoods of Smallholders through Carbon Market Mechanisms

 “Climate change and global poverty are two sides of the same coin.
 Both challenges must be addressed together.
 If we fail on one, we will also fail on the other.” said Nicholas Stern, Member of the House of Lords of the United Kingdom

-Poverty eradication and Climate change alleviation have emerged to be the most discussed issues today, to become overarching Sustainable Developmental Goals, which cannot be resolved via “Business Usual” methods through donors or governments.
-The need of “Business Unusual” methods where the stakeholders would become shareholders has arisen to successfully eliminate poverty and mitigate climate change.
+Poverty eradication and Climate change alleviation have emerged to be the most discussed issues today.
+They have become overarching Sustainable Developmental Goals, which cannot be resolved via “Business Usual” methods through donors or governments.
+The need of “Business Unusual” methods has emerged, where the stakeholders would become shareholders, thus successfully eliminating poverty and mitigate climate change.
 A range of Socio-economic, Technological and Environmental innovations are needed to achieve a low-carbon economy and environment.

 In pursuance of the above, VEDA Climate Change Solutions Ltd (VCCSL) had been established as an Enviro-social enterprise / Knowledge Processing Organisation (KPO) to link grassroots with global mechanisms such as UNFCCC (United Nations Framework Convention on Climate Change), Acorn, VERRA, Gold Standard, etc for social advancement, environmental improvement and also for economic development.